racket99/coronascrape/README.md

 The scraper pulls data from https://www.worldometers.info/coronavirus/country/<country> into a jupyter notebook.
 From there you can do basic plots and analysis using your favorite stats tools.

-First install all packages.
-From cloned directory, run the following commands:
+From cloned directory, run the following commands to install required packages:

 ```console
 pipenv install --python=3.6